GeunhwaJeong/haneul-new/doc/src/explore/devnet.md

 ---
-title: Experiment with Haneul Devnet
+title: Connect to Haneul Devnet
 ---

-Welcome to the beginnings of the Haneul Devnet.
-It exists now to gain operational experience with the Haneul software in a public setting.
+Welcome to the Haneul Devnet.
+We are hosting a public Devnet for the community to experiment with our tech and help to shape the future of the Haneul network.
+It exists to gain operational experience with the Haneul software in a public setting prior to our Mainnet launch.

+To instead [contribute](../contribute/index.md) to Haneul itself, you may experiment with the advanced [Haneul CLI client](../build/cli-client.md) at the command line.

 The Haneul Devnet currently consists of:

 * A four-validator network with all nodes operated by Haneul Labs.
 Clients send transactions and read requests via this endpoint: gateway.devnet.haneul.io:443 using [JSON-RPC](../build/json-rpc.md)
 * A public network [Haneul Explorer](https://github.com/GeunhwaJeong/haneul/tree/main/explorer/client#readme) for browsing transaction history: https://explorer.devnet.haneul.io